PEA: benefits, dosage, contraindications

 Analgesic

-The use of PEA to treat pain is of interest.
-Its analgesic effects are likely related to its local anti-inflammatory effects at the site of nerve injury.
-However, PEA could also extend the action of endocannabinoids (substances similar to the active compounds in cannabis produced by our bodies) by inhibiting the enzyme fatty acid amide hydrolase (FAAH).
+The use of PEA to treat pain is attracting interest.
+Its analgesic effects are likely related to its local anti-inflammatory effects at the site of the nerve injury.
+However, PEA could also prolong the action of endocannabinoids (substances similar to the active compounds in cannabis produced by our bodies) by inhibiting the fatty acid amide hydrolase (FAAH) enzyme.
+In patients with multiple sclerosis, PEA appears to decrease the activity of the gene responsible for FAAH production, which increases levels of endocannabinoids such as anandamide and oleoylethanolamide.
+These compounds reduce inflammatory cytokines, substances that contribute to inflammation and pain.
+PEA also affects TRPV1 channels on sensory neurons, making them less sensitive and thus reducing the perception of pain.
+When applied topically, as in the case of vulvar pain, PEA targets nerve endings and other cell types to reduce the production of factors that contribute to pain and inflammation.

 Usages associés